gbenga/stream-nature-frontend/README.md

 ## Technologies

-This project is created with:
+This project was created with:

 - React.js